alaur-c-ent/seafloor-pressure-A0A/README.md

 Periodical switches of the external sensors between seawater pressure and the internal atmospheric reference, producing so-called **zero-pressure sequences**.
 These sequences enable in situ estimation of instrumental drift.

-Additional internal and external temperature sensors monitor thermal conditions of both the seawater and the instrument housing, supporting drift analysis and quality control.
+Additional internal and external temperature sensors monitor thermal conditions of both the seawater and the instrument housing, supporting drift analysis and background control.

 These instruments have been deployed in volcano-tectonically active regions, notably within the framework of the REVOSIMA observatory, between 2020 and 2025, to monitor the ongoing seismo-volcanic crisis.
 The main objective is to detect vertical seafloor deformation in active submarine environments by processing raw absolute pressure records.
 This includes:
-- extracting and correcting instrumental drift using in situ self-calibration (zero pressure) sequences,
+- extracting instrumental drift using in situ self-calibration (zero pressure) sequences,
 - modelling drift curves using a least square regression.
 - validating drift correction through differential pressure (∆P) computed between co-located sensors within the same instrument.

-Oceanic variations  is only partially addressed at this stage.
-In the current version, tidal signals are removed using **UTide**, while other oceanographic contributions (currents, etc) are not yet corrected.
+Oceanic variations is only partially addressed at this stage as only tides signals are removed using **UTide**, while other oceanographic contributions (currents, etc) are not yet corrected.

 The codes are primarily intended for long-term deployments (typically ~12 months).
 According to RBR Ltd. manufacturer specifications, pressure sensors are capable of resolving millimeter-scale vertical seafloor motions